virtualeconomy/document/sphinx/source/mainnet.md

+Install MainNet
 ---
-Install main
----
 This page is for mainnet.
-To install testnet node, please go to [How to install V Systems testnet Node](/01.home/01installtest)
+To install testnet node, please go to [How to install V Systems testnet Node](/testnet)

 ### Install JRE 1.8